Opinion | The Republican Party has split in two. Let’s keep it that way.

 If pro-democracy Republicans want to recover their party, they should consider primary challenges to pro-Trump authoritarians, independent runs for state and federal office, and even formation of a new party or movement.
 They can use their leverage in state legislatures and in Congress and refuse to automatically caucus with Republicans.
 Romney, Collins, Murkowski, Toomey and Sasse, for example, hold the balance of power in a narrowly divided Senate.
 They could insist on up-or-down votes on Cabinet appointees, a stimulus bill, a funding bill for vaccinations and legislation on executive branch reforms (e.g., a legal requirement for presidential candidates to release taxes or penalties for Cabinet officials who refuse to comply with subpoenas).
 If they are bold, they might seek to patch up the holes in the voting system Trump exposed.
 They should consider severe penalties for attempts to influence voting officials to change results and for state officials who seek to overturn the popular vote.
 They need to update the 1887 Electoral Count Act to, among other things, ensure slates of electors match the popular vote winner in each state.

 We, in effect, have three parties now: The Democratic Party, the Anti-Democracy Trump Party and the Pro-Democracy Republican Party.
 Once the Anti-Democracy Trump Party is marginalized, we might have functional government again.
-The Democracy Party and the Pro-Democracy Republican Party should put their heads together and devise a strategy to bring that about — quickly, and certainly before 2024.
+The Democratic Party and the Pro-Democracy Republican Party should put their heads together and devise a strategy to bring that about — quickly, and certainly before 2024.

 Read more: